sd-powell/portfolio_project_3/README.md

 **Vinyl Crate** is a **personal record collection management app** created for vinyl enthusiasts, DJs, and music collectors.
 The platform allows users to build and organise a digital library of their physical records — complete with metadata such as artist, title, genre, BPM, musical key, and cover art.

 This app is designed to replace basic spreadsheets and paper lists with a user-friendly, mobile-responsive interface.
-Users can easily search, filter, and update their collections on the go — whether they're browsing at home, preparing a DJ set, or crate digging in a record shop.
+Users can easily search, filter, and update their collections on the go — whether they're browsing at home, preparing a DJ set, or crate-digging in a record shop.

 Vinyl records have seen a major resurgence in popularity, and tools like **Vinyl Crate** empower collectors to track, rate, and catalogue their collections in a modern, cloud-based format.
 Built as part of a Level 5 Web Application Development course, Vinyl Crate focuses on usability, functionality, and clean design to deliver a polished user experience for managing music libraries.